2014 - 2015 Transfer Request Information

 A new transfer request will need to be filled out if:

-The transfer student has been promoted to the next school level (for example, from elementary to middle school) and is wanting to attend a school other than their neighborhood school.
+The transfer student has been promoted to the next school level (for example, from elementary to middle school) and wants to attend a school other than their neighborhood school.

 The transfer student is dis-enrolled from their transfer school.

-Students who live in the attendance area of a School in Need of Improvement (SINOI) can request a transfer and have second priority when requesting a transfer to a non-SINOI school.
+Students who live in the attendance area of a school which has received an “F” rating for the past two years can request a transfer and have second priority when requesting a transfer to a school with a higher rating.

 In order to determine the classification of your designated or transfer school: